sokcheng/Kitsuchan-NG/README.md

 # How to configure

-`kitsuchan-ng` reads and saves its config to and from the file `config.json`.
+Kitsuchan-NG reads and saves its config to and from the file `config.json`.
 This file will be created automatically upon startup.
 The following parameter in the config is **mandatory**:

 * `OAUTH_TOKEN_DISCORD` - OAuth token for your Discord bot account.